Metamatic

-Metamatic is the debut solo album by John Foxx, released in 1980.
+Metamatic is the debut solo studio album by John Foxx, released on 18 January 1980.
 It was his first solo project following his split with Ultravox the previous year.
 A departure from the mix of synthesizers and conventional rock instrumentation on that band's work, Metamatic was purely electronic in sound.
 The name 'Metamatic' comes from a painting machine by kinetic artist Jean Tinguely, first exhibited at the Paris Biennial in 1959.
 The album peaked at #18 on the UK Albums Chart.

 Production and style

 Metamatic was recorded at Pathway Studios, a small eight-track studio in Islington, and was engineered by Gareth Jones.
 Foxx's electronic equipment included an ARP Odyssey, an Elka 'String Machine' and a Roland CR-78 drum machine.
 Several of the synth parts were played by John Wesley-Barker.
+Dub music was an influence on the production.

-The album was heavily influenced by the writings of J. G. Ballard.
+The lyrics were heavily influenced by the writings of J. G. Ballard.
 Six of the tracks referenced automobiles or motorways, most obviously "Underpass" and "No-One Driving".
 (Foxx re-worked the former track as "Overpass" on the live Subterranean Omnidelic Exotour in 1998).
+The song "A New Kind of Man" is about a man stepping into a film screen, which inspired the cover art of the album.
 The song "He's a Liquid" was influenced by a still from a Japanese horror film depicting a suit draped across a chair in such a way as to suggest that the wearer had liquified; Foxx's lyrics also alluded to the 'fluidity' of human relationships.
 The final track, "Touch and Go", included psychedelic aspects.

 Although Foxx had performed "He's a Liquid" and "Touch and Go" live with Ultravox before leaving the band in 1979, the band was not credited for them on Metamatic.
 When Ultravox adapted the tune from "Touch and Go" for the song "Mr. X" on Vienna (1980), their first album following Foxx's departure, Foxx was not credited.